Market maker: Decentralized network protocols

-Liquidity provision in a decentralized network protocol works rather differently.
-There are no companies nor other centralized entities involved at the protocol level.
-Companies or individuals may, however, choose to use the protocol, by providing liquidity to the protocol, typically in return for the prospect of making an ROI on the assets committed to the liquidity pools.
-Traditional courts with jurisdiction in defined geographic boundaries may have difficulty regulating or shutting down such protocols, since the protocols have no central or headquarters jurisdiction in which they operate.
-The network operates on the principles, and according to the code, that is running on the network, similar to an AI.
+Liquidity provision in a decentralized network protocol, such as the trading or transacting of a cryptocurrency on an exchange, works rather differently.
+Decentralized markets by definition do not have official market makers, and there are no regulations enforced by centralized entities involved at the protocol level.
+Companies or individuals may become market makers by simply using or trading the protocol at high volumes and by providing liquidity to the protocol, typically in return for the prospect of making an ROI on the assets committed to the liquidity pools.
+Decentralized exchanges offer trading discounts for high-volume traders in order to encourage companies and individuals to provide liquidity as unofficial market makers.

+Lack of regulation and oversight

+Decentralized markets fall outside of the regulatory reach of traditional courts with jurisdiction in defined geographic boundaries.
+Therefore governments may have difficulty auditing, regulating or shutting down such protocols since the protocols have no central or headquarters jurisdiction in which they operate.
+The network operates on the principles, and according to the code, that is running on the network.

 Income of market makers

 The income of a market maker is the difference between the bid price, the price at which the firm is willing to buy a stock, and the ask price, the price at which the firm is willing to sell it.
 It is known as the market-maker spread, or bid–ask spread.
-Supposing that equal amounts of buy and sell orders arrive and the price never changes, this is the amount that the market maker will gain on each round trip.
+Supposing that equal numbers of buy and sell orders arrive and the price never changes, this is the amount that the market maker will gain on each round trip.

 Market makers usually also provide liquidity to the firm's clients, for which they earn a commission.